SaphCode/MPCD/README.md

 *It can be seen in this image, that the averaged speeds are not symmetric, which we would not expect from this system.
 There may be a bug in the code, but I could not find it.*

+Study of the polymers is more complicated and can be found in the thesis.

 Thesis: [Polymer Behavior in narrow-channels blocked by circular obstacles.pdf](https://github.com/SaphCode/MPCD/files/9824520/Polymer.Behavior.in.narrow-channels.blocked.by.circular.obstacles.pdf)